 New DirectionLooking through preliminary sketches from earlier rounds we stumbled back across this "R" that had been roughed out, but skipped over in the initial rounds, and it now really struck a chord with all of the group @ RETRO.
 We decided to pursue a new direction of explorations developing both this "R" icon and the logotype to go along with it.
 All of the objectives for the RETRO brand mark to achieve, and the emotional reactions to this "R" icon were identified and reviewed as additional direction for the next round of design development.

 PDX Cred"PDX" was introduced by us, as shown, in earlier rounds with a very distinct purpose.
 We presented the idea of doing the "PDX" as a lockup with the logo and logotype as a way to leverage the brand within the bicycling community, especially since RETRO was actively expanding into global markets.
-Dave was Creative Director for O'Neill Wetsuits and Sportswear in Santa Cruz, CA, and explained the reasoning to the idea as this; "Santa Cruz is to surfing, what PDX is to bicycling."
+I was Creative Director for O'Neill Wetsuits and Sportswear in Santa Cruz, CA, and explained the reasoning to the idea as this; "Santa Cruz is to surfing, what PDX is to bicycling."
 'Nuff said!

 Icon Meet Logotype– Integration or Isolation?The strength and stylization of the "R" icon demanded the use of a simpler font style for "RETRO" to be able to complement rather than compete.
 Even though simple, the logotype had to still be interesting enough to stand on it's own.
-We then tried to work the "R" from the icon into the "RETRO" logotype, and found that it worked well with the other letter forms as a consistent font.
+I then tried to work the "R" from the icon into the "RETRO" logotype, and found that it worked well with the other letter forms as a consistent font.
 However, was using this "R" in the logotype too redundant when locked up with the "R" icon?

 RETRO PDX Final Brand Mark and LockupThen we all talked about placing the "R" icon as the first letter in the whole name- not something we'd normally want to do in a logotype- but it worked really well.
-We've learned a long time ago that you never really know 'til you know...
+I've learned a long time ago that you never really know 'til you know...